dominodatalab/nvidia-starter-kit/README.md

 ### How to use Domino NVIDIA Starter Kit

 - Quickly stand up Domino as an ML development and deployment layer on a single DGX machine
-- Demo Domino on a variety of DGX hardware
 - Demo Multi-Instance GPU capabilities on a machine with A100 Tensor Core modules, such as a p4.24xlarge EC2 instance

 ### How NOT to use Domino NVIDIA Starter Kit